Arshia-Izadyar/Arshia-Izadyar/README.md

 # Hello There!

-### I’m a software developer, a hacker, and a giant nerd, Ask me stuff!.
+### I’m a software developer, a hacker, and a giant nerd, Ask me stuff!

 ### interested in CyberSec && GameDev.